 The Cliffs of Moher, on the edge of County Clare (and on the Wild Atlantic Way), are a must-see if you are visiting the West of Ireland.
 Well at least that is the received wisdom, as many say so, most guidebooks tell you, and the official website enforces this impression.
 True, the sheer drop of around 700 feet from a comparatively flat meadow down to the Atlantic is simply breathtaking.
-A visitor centre and "Atlantic Edge" exhibition exist, but ultimately the natural landscape is the focus of attention here.
+A visitor center and "Atlantic Edge" exhibition exist, but ultimately the natural landscape is the focus of attention here.

 The Cliffs of Moher in a Nutshell

 Pared down to the very basics, the Cliffs of Moher are amongst of Europe's highest sea cliffs, towering 700 feet above the Atlantic.
 An impressive sight indeed (the view is quite good as well, though a view of the Atlantic can get boring quite quickly).
 So stunning views and really good photo opportunities, a selfie heaven to boot (just watch your step, especially when taking selfies, concentrating on the correct angle, and then realizing that there is nothing but air after that last, fateful step backward).

 But let us quickly take stock - on the positive side, a lot speaks for the Cliffs of Moher:

 - You get stunning views of the Atlantic, and the coastal cliffs left and right of the visitor center.